Surduc: Education

 Surduc has a technological high school, resulting from the merger in 2009–2010 of the middle schools of Tihău, Cristolțel, Turbuța and Brâglez.
 The first mentions about the high school date from 1867 when Gavril Balmoș was a "traveling teacher" in Surduc and Solona.
 In 1894, with the contribution of the villagers, a private premises for the confessional school was built here.
 The building for the state school and kindergarten, both intended for education in Hungarian, was built in 1900.
 The state education in Romanian began in 1919, the first teacher being Teodor Panorariu.
 Following the Second Vienna Award, in 1940–1944, education was conducted in Hungarian.
 Romanian-language education resumed in 1944–1945.
 In 2015–2016 370 students were enrolled here.
 Besides this, in the commune there are four kindergartens (Surduc, Tihău, Brâglez and Cristolțel) and two elementary schools (Tihău and Turbuța).

 Healthcare

 Surduc has a family medicine office, a dental office and a pharmacy.

 Economy

-The commune used to be prosperous.
-There were a brick and tile factory, a wood processing factory and two slaughterhouses.
+The commune used to have a more diverse economy, with a brick and tile factory, wood-processing, and slaughterhouses.
 Until after 1989, the commune's economy was supported by mining activities related to the exploitation of brown coal and gravel aggregates located in the meadows of Someș, Almaș and Brâglez rivers.
 In 1999, the Hida–Surduc–Jibou–Bălan mining area was declared, for a period of ten years, a disadvantaged area.

 At present, the economic structure of the commune is dominated by the agricultural activities specific to the area, especially the cultivation of cereals, technical and fodder plants, and to a lesser extent of vines and fruit trees.
 However, industry, and not agriculture, ensures the added value of the area.
 In the commune, both the extractive and the processing industries have important traditions.

+The commune is home to nearly 300 economic entities, with a combined annual turnover of approximately 43.9 million lei (around 10 million euros) and a total workforce of about 185 employees.